junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean doesn't remember much about his life between seventeen and twenty-nine.
 And he tries very, very hard to forget the forty years in Hell, even though he lied to Sam that he doesn't remember a thing.

 But he does remember the day the light descends from the sky.
-Vague shapes with wings surge the Pit, and he laughs at them -- his own voice sounding hysteric and demonic, and he doesn't think he cares.
+Vague shapes with wings surge the Pit, and he laughs at them -- his own voice sounding hysterical and demonic, and he doesn't think he cares.

 Until he sees *him*.

-Dean doesn't understand what he's seeing, but among all the other light, there is only one that stands out.
+Dean doesn't understand what he's seeing, but among all the other lights, there is only one that stands out.
 He's bright, he's elegant, he's beautiful.
 And what baffles him most is, he looks familiar.

 Dean is sure this is the first time he's ever seen an angel, dead or alive, on Earth or in Hell.
 But at that moment, when he sees that light, he thinks, he knows him.

-That light flies directly to him, when all the others are scattered around, fighting the black smokes.
+That light flies directly to him, when all the others are scattered around, fighting the black smoke.

 He stares at those black wings and tries so, so hard to remember where it is that they've met.

-The warmth and heat burns him when they touch.
+The warmth and heat burn him when they touch.
 But Dean doesn't let go when the light reaches out a hand.
 He screams in pain with his demon voice, he curses the angels and Heaven alike, but he doesn't let go.

 Something deeper than his memory remembers this familiarity, something beyond consciousness tells him to hold on to it.
 So that's all he does.

-The light pulls him into Hell, and brings him onto the Earth.
+The light pulls him out of Hell and brings him onto the Earth.

 The light then shapes into a man, hiding his wings.
 The man introduces himself, "I'm Castiel.
 Angel of the Lord."